DevTeam/Pure.DI/readme/FooterTemplate.md

 ### ToString Hint

 Determines whether to generate the _ToString()_ method.
-This method provides a textual class diagram in [mermaid](https://mermaid.js.org/) format.
+This method provides a class diagram in [mermaid](https://mermaid.js.org/) format.
 To see this diagram, just call the ToString method and copy the text to [this site](https://mermaid.live/).

 ```c#
 // ToString = On